networknt/json-schema-validator/doc/upgrading.md

 * `handleNullableField` from `true` to `false`
 * `customMessageSupported` from `true` to `false`

+When using the builder custom error messages are not enabled by default and must be enabled by specifying the error message keyword to use ie. "message".

 | Deprecated Code                                                        | Replacement
 |------------------------------------------------------------------------|----------------------------------------------------------------------
 | `SchemaValidatorsConfig config = new SchemaValidatorsConfig();`        | `SchemaValidatorsConfig config = SchemaValidatorsConfig().builder().pathType(PathType.LEGACY).errorMessageKeyword("message").nullableKeywordEnabled(true).build();`